maorshutman/tm4c123g-quadrotor/README.md

 This repository contains an implementation of a quadrotor flight controller and remote control based on the Texas Instruments tm4c123g microcontroller.

 <h3>Algorithmic design</h3>
-<p>The flight controller uses the equations of motion of the quadrotor to implements a PD controller.
+<p>The flight controller uses the equations of motion of the quadrotor for a PD controller.
 The moments of inertia, mass and body dimensions need to be supplied.</p>

 Reference:
 https://repository.upenn.edu/cgi/viewcontent.cgi?article=1705&context=edissertations